Introduction to RANKED CHOICE VOTING

 Ranked choice voting is gaining in popularity.
 In November 2021 a record 31 cities in the US used ranked ballots to decide their elections.
-And in 2022, the state of Alaska will join Maine as the second state to rank candidates in statewide contests.
+And in 2022, the state of Alaska joined Maine as the second state to rank candidates in statewide contests.

 Sightline has been writing and researching ranked choice voting for several years.
 We have found that ranked choice voting improves the incentive structure of elections for both voters and candidates.
 Voters have more opportunities to vote for the candidates they prefer without having to worry about splitting the vote and causing their preferred party to lose.
 And candidates and office-holders can more readily rack up wins by forging good working relationships with opponents and catering to the mainstream rather than to a more polarized political base.